sdhers/RAINSTORM/README.md

 ### Features

-- DeepLabCut data processing to avoid dissapearing bodyparts and glitching
+- post-DeepLabCut data processing to avoid dissapearing bodyparts and glitching
 - Geometric labeling through distance and angle of aproach
 - Automatic labeling using a trained AI model able to detect of temporal sequences of behaviour
 - Comparing labels in a visual and simple way